decretist/Dissertation/Conclusion/conclusion.markdown

 [2] John T. Noonan, “Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 162.

+[3] Pennington has argued against Winroth's claim that the development from the first to the second recension of the *Decretum* was accomplished in a single bound by someone other than the original Gratian on the grounds that someone would have noticed and remarked on such an extensive revision of the text by another author: "My main argument for not accepting the theory that there were two Gratians is quite simple.
+It is difficult to imagine that if a Gratian compiled the pre-Vulgate *Decretum*, and another person doubled the size from ca.
+2000 canons to ca. 4000, the first generation of jurists after Gratian would have not noticed or not known about the second Gratian's work and blithely attributed what was now a massive work to just 'Gratian.'"
+Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
+Kurt Martens (Catholic University of America Press, 2018), 361–62.
+He could presumably make a similar argument against my claim that there was a change in authorship between the case statements and the first-recension *dicta*.

+They did not notice or know, however, because the *Decretum* came to the attention of a significant audience only among the second, not the first, generation of jurists after Gratian.
+The earliest significant change to the text to draw widespread notice was the division of the first part of the *Decretum* into distinctions by Paucapalea.
+Paucapalea, though, was far enough removed from the circumstances surrounding the composition of the text that he does not appear even to have known the name of its author.
+Ironically, Pennington's "someone would have noticed" argument is wrong precisely because his argument that the text of the *Decretum* underwent a long and slow process of development is right.

 <div align="center">
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.